VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 ## What is VmAlert?
-VMalert is an alerting tool for VictoriaMetrics.
+VmAlert is an alerting tool for VictoriaMetrics.
 It executes a list of the given alerting or recording rules against configured `-datasource.url` compatible with Prometheus HTTP API.

 Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
 Whenever the alert expression results in one or more vector elements at a given point in time, the alert counts as active for these elements' label sets.